AFLplusplus/AFLplusplus/qemu_mode/libqasan/README.md

 ### When I should use QASan?

-If your target binary is PIC x86_64, you should before give a try to [retrowrite](https://github.com/HexHive/retrowrite) for static rewriting.
+If your target binary is PIC x86_64, you should also give a try to [retrowrite](https://github.com/HexHive/retrowrite) for static rewriting.

 If it fails, or if your binary is for another architecture, or you want to use persistent and snapshot mdoe, AFL++ QASan mode is what you want/have to use.